arunsivaramanneo/GPU-Viewer/README.md

 5. For others please follow steps 4 to 10
 6. Download the file and Extract to a folder
 7. Navigate to extracted folder, open terminal and enter ./install
-8. Choose the theme between Adapta and Numix that you want to apply to the Application.
-If you install both the themes Adapta will be taken as default.
-If the user chooses not install both the themes, the application will take the current system theme.
-9. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
+8. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
-10. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
+9. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
 The installer should be able to take care of this dependency in Debian based distro and Solus.
-11. Incase of issues launching the application please see the FAQ in Wiki section
+10. Incase of issues launching the application please see the FAQ in Wiki section

 ## UNINSTALL STEPS